ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/readme.md

+### About how to upload firmware of the 3d printer, please refer to [:point_right: here](https://github.com/ZONESTAR3D/Firmware/tree/master/Z9/Z9V5/bin#how-to-upload-firmware-to-z9v5pro)

-#### :warning: !ATTETION PLEASE!
+### :warning: !ATTENTION PLEASE!
-#### You must upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4.0 or last version, otherwise it will cause some display issue on LCD MENU.
-For more details, please refer to :point_right: [**here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN)
+- You must upgrade the DWIN LCD screen menu files before upgrading the printer firmware to 3.0.0 or last version, otherwise it will cause some display issue on LCD MENU.

-#### About how to upload firmware, please refer to [:point_right: here](https://github.com/ZONESTAR3D/Firmware/tree/master/Z9/Z9V5/bin#how-to-upload-firmware-to-z9v5pro)
+- About how to upgrade the LCD MENU files of DWIN LCD, please refer to [:point_right: **here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN).
+- About the newest MENU description, please refer to  [:point_right: **here**](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/readme.md).

 ## Release Note
 ----